hanbzu/dynasankey/README.md

 The web interface provides an easy way to upload YAML files and see results:

-1. Start the development server: `npm run dev`
+1. Start the development server: `yarn dev`
 2. Open your browser to `http://localhost:5173`
 3. Upload a YAML configuration file
 4. View the solver results instantly